timm/ish/README.md

 This code needs no bash aliases; no magic shell variables that must be set;
-no initialization of a package management system;
+no initialization of a package management system (\*);
 no ``just install these 17 packages inside the code editor''; and most important of all, no config files written outside of these directories.

 So if none of this code impresses you, you can kill it all with no side-effects using `rm -rf ish`.

+(*) not to rude to the latest generation of LISP package managers (tools like QUICKLISP are very good indeed).

 ## Install (is easy)

-All this code was debugged using bash, or zsh, as my REPL (which, overall, made my life much simpler than EMACS-slime-ing).
+All this code was debugged from the command line, so no
+EMACS/Slime config (zsh-- the ultimate REPL!).

 ### Step1: Install LISP